sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 Databricks Integration
 ======================

 Fire Insights integrates with Databricks.
-It can submit jobs to the Databricks clusters and have the results displayed back in Fire Insights.
+It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.

+Fire also fetches the list of Databases and Tables from Databricks, making it easier for the user to build their workflows and execute them.
+Fire displays the list of Databricks clusters running for the user.

 Databricks can be running on Azure or AWS.